 - Action 5.1a: The Town actively works to maintain the Town's roads through the use of the Pavement Surface Evaluation System (PASER) to assess the overall condition of roadways and determine road maintenance, restoration and construction needs - Action 5.1b: The Town acts quickly to identify and resolve any safety issues. - Action 5.1c: The Town actively works to alleviate congestion in the "Village Commercial" zoning district and other congested areas. - Action 5.1d: The Town actively works with the State to solve the problem of pedestrians crossing Hwy 42 either way from the Noble House corner - Action 5.1e: The Town actively plans for the safety of bicycles and other recreation vehicles on high volume Town roads.
-(See the Town of Gibraltar's Bike/Ped Plan) - Action 5.1f: The Town actively works to support and promote the State's multi-modal path between Gibraltar School & County A. - Action 5.1h: The Town actively works to develop, maintain, support, and promote a system of pathfinding for pedestrians in the "Village Commercial" zoning district and connectivity trails with surrounding communities. - Action 5.1h: The Town actively works to extend its path on the south side of Hwy 42 from the gas station to North Haven. - Action 5.1i: The Town actively works to designate town roads as shared spaces with bicycles and pedestrians and marks the pavement to clearly communicate it to drivers. - Action 5.1j: The Town actively works to make pedestrian cross walks more visible to drivers by marking them with colored pavement and markings on the pavement just before the crosswalks indicating that the road is shared with pedestrians and bicycles. - Action 5.1k: All new roads and changes to existing roads should be designed to fit the character of the road's surroundings. - Action 5.11: The Town actively works to support the operations of the Ephraim/Gibraltar Airport.
+(See the Town of Gibraltar's Bike/Ped Plan) - Action 5.1f: The Town actively works to support and promote the State's multi-modal path between Gibraltar School & County A. - Action 5.1h: The Town actively works to develop, maintain, support, and promote a system of pathfinding for pedestrians in the "Village Commercial" zoning district and connectivity trails with surrounding communities. - Action 5.1h: The Town actively works to extend its path on the south side of Hwy 42 from the gas station to North Haven. - Action 5.1i: The Town actively works to designate town roads as shared spaces with bicycles and pedestrians and marks the pavement to clearly communicate it to drivers. - Action 5.1j: The Town actively works to make pedestrian cross walks more visible to drivers by marking them with colored pavement and markings on the pavement just before the crosswalks indicating that the road is shared with pedestrians and bicycles. - Action 5.1k: All new roads and changes to existing roads should be designed to fit the character of the road's surroundings. - Action 5.11: The Town actively works to support the operations of the Ephraim/Gibraltar Airport while preserving the rural character of its outlying areas, including considering the impacts of light and noise pollution.